rslifka/elasticity/README.md

 # Direct Request/Response Access

 If you're chomping at the bit to initiate some EMR functionality that isn't wrapped (or isn't wrapped in a way you prefer :) feel free to access the AWS EMR API directly by using <code>EMR.direct()</code>.
-You can find the allowed values in Amazon's EMR API [http://docs.amazonwebservices.com/ElasticMapReduce/latest/DeveloperGuide/index.html developer documentation].
+You can find the allowed values in Amazon's EMR API [developer documentation](http://docs.amazonwebservices.com/ElasticMapReduce/latest/DeveloperGuide/index.html).

 <pre>
   emr = Elasticity::EMR.new(ENV["AWS_ACCESS_KEY_ID"], ENV["AWS_SECRET_KEY"])